larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 uses, which typically includes mailing lists and chat groups, but might also include collaborative tools such as GitHub or GitLab.
 Another example of administrators are the "owners" of non-WG IETF mailing lists.

-## Background {#background}

-The IETF community has defined general guidelines for personal interactions in the IETF {{?RFC7154}}, and the IESG has defined an anti-harassment policy for the IETF {{AHP}} for which the IETF community has defined anti-harassment procedures {{!RFC7776}}, empowering an ombudsteam {{OT}} to take necessary action.

-Dealing with *disruptive* behavior, however, is not part of the role of the ombudsteam. {{?RFC2418}} tasks the chairs of each IETF working group with moderating their group's in-person meetings while
-{{!RFC3934}} provided chairs a procedure to help manage mailing lists.
-An IESG statement {{MODML}} described additional guidance to working group chairs about how — but not when — to moderate their lists.

-For IETF mailing lists not associated with a working group, another IESG statement {{DP}} clarifies that the IESG tasks list administrators with moderation.
-And the IETF list for general discussions has, mostly for historic reasons, a team of moderators that are not list administrators and operate by a different set of processes
-{{?RFC9245}}.

-Note that the term "moderation" can refer both to *preemptive* moderation, where administrators review attempted participation before it occurs
-(such as reviewing messages to a mailing list), and *reactive* moderation, where administrators intervene after disruptive participation has occurred.
-The
-IETF historically mainly practiced reactive moderation, with a spectrum from gentle reminders on- and off-list, all the way to suspension of posting rights and other ways of participating or communicating.
-It is up to the moderators and administrators to decide which mix of preemptive and reactive moderation to employ as part of their processes.

-In addition, {{?RFC3683}} defines a process for revoking an individual's posting rights to IETF mailing lists following a community last-call of a "posting rights" action (PR-action) proposed by the IESG, often in response to complaints from the community.

-Experience and community input suggests that an evolution of the existing processes is necessary (see {{motive}}).

 ## General Philosophy {#genphil}